psfblair/websharper-sqlprovider/README.md

 Benchmark (http://www.techempower.com/benchmarks/).
 It uses WebSharper Warp with the FSharp.Data.SqlProvider type provider, with PostgreSQL as the back-end database.

+The runtime database connection string is set by setting the BENCHMARK_DB_CONNECT_STRING environment variable in the environment of the process launching the server.

 ### Note on working with the type provider:

 Note that for the IDE to find the file--both for IntelliSense autocompletion and for